Triplewart seadevil: Morphology

 Female triplewart seadevils have a laterally compressed, elongated body with a large head and a mouth that is nearly vertical when closed.
 It has 2 to 3 rows of irregular depressible teeth, with significantly larger teeth on the lower jaw than the smaller upper jaw.
 The body is covered by deeply embedded hollow spines.
 Only the tips show and there are no conical bone plates.
 The 3 lateral caruncles have club-shaped glands that secrete a slime containing luminous granules.
 Adult females have jet-black pigmentation while juveniles are dark brown.

 The triplewart seadevil uses an illicium, a sort of spine on the snout, to lure prey.
 This apparatus is primarily composed of a terminating esca or lure supported by an extremely long pterygiophore bone encased in a dermal sheath.
 Winding muscles control the anterior and posterior movement of the bone, suggesting extension and retraction by rotation.
 Furthermore the illicium has a wide range of anterior and posterior motion.
 The terminal esca contains bioluminescent bacterial symbionts, creating a glowing lure for their prey.
+The oral region (mouth) of this species is noted to have a similar morphology to frogfish (Antennariidae), which may imply adaptations to suction feeding through extreme buccal expansion.